GOP congressman under fire for comparing COVID restrictions to Nazi policies

 "Proposals like these smack of 1940s Nazi Germany.
 We must make every effort to keep America from becoming a 'show your papers society,'” Cawthorn told Fox News.
 "The Constitution and our founding principles decry this type of totalitarianism.”

 A few months later, Rep. Thomas Massie, R-Ky., tweeted and then deleted a meme expressing the same sentiments.
-In addition, a number of Republican candidates running for House seats this past November likened the COVID policies to Nazism.
+In addition, a number of Republican candidates running for House seats this coming November likened the COVID policies to Nazism.

 On Monday, New York City Council member Vickie Paladino, a Republican, made the comparison when telling news outlet NY1 she wouldn’t reveal her vaccination status.